ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide-ats-2/cicd-api.md

 | Browser | Firefox, Chrome |
 | UID | The ID which identifies the CI/CD Template |

 You add new CI/CD Templates by clicking **Add Testcase** or **Add Testsuite**.
-A dialog opens, where you select the Testcase or Testsuite for the CI/CD Template.
-After that, the **New CI/CD Template** dialog opens.
+A dialog box opens, where you select the Testcase or Testsuite for the CI/CD Template.
+After that, the **New CI/CD Template** dialog box opens.

 ![](attachments/ci_cd/CICD_JobTemplateNewEdit.png)

-You configure the following options in the **New CI/CD Template** dialog:
+You configure the following options in the **New CI/CD Template** dialog box:

 | Name | Description |
 |------|-------------|